CleanroomMC/GroovyScript-Docs/docs/groovyscript/mods/astralsorcery/lighttransmutation.md

 Don't know what a builder is?
 Check [the builder info page](../../../groovy/builder.md) out.

 ???+ Abstract "mods.astralsorcery.lighttransmutation.recipeBuilder()"
     - `#!groovy double`.
 Sets the amount of starlight required to complete the craft.
 Requires greater than or equal to 0.
+(Default `0.0d`).

         ```groovy
         cost(double)
         ```

     - `#!groovy IBlockState`.
 Sets the input IBlockState, recipe will convert only the given blockstate.
 Requires not null and not inBlock.
-(Default `null`).

         ```groovy
         input(IBlockState)
         ```

     - `#!groovy IBlockState`.
 Sets the output IBlockState.
 Requires not null.
-(Default `null`).

         ```groovy
         output(Block)
         output(IBlockState)
         ```

     - `#!groovy Block`.
 Sets the input Block, recipe will convert any blockstate of the provided block.
 Requires not null and not input.
-(Default `null`).

         ```groovy
         input(Block)
         ```

     - `#!groovy ItemStack`.
 Sets the item representing the input Block or IBlockState in JEI.
-(Default `null`).

         ```groovy
         inputDisplayStack(ItemStack)
         ```

     - `#!groovy ItemStack`.
 Sets the item representing the output IBlockState in JEI.
-(Default `null`).

         ```groovy
         outputDisplayStack(ItemStack)
         ```

     - `#!groovy IWeakConstellation`.
 Sets the required Constellation the starlight must be collected from.
 Must be either a Major or Weak Constellation.
-(Default `null`).

         ```groovy
         constellation(IWeakConstellation)